Storm Bay Modelling & Information System, TAS (2018-Current)

 Project Objectives and Progress to Date

-The objectives of the Storm Bay project are to evaluate the performance of the existing CSIRO hydrodynamic model of Storm Bay; to characterise the primary sources of nutrients into Storm Bay from ocean currents, sediment resuspension, and river inputs; to deliver a validated model of water quality in Storm Bay suitable for assessing future salmon farm expansion; and to provide an information system comprising model results, observations and synthesis analyses, with links to complimentary projects (e.g. monitoring program, decision support tools, seasonal predictions).
+The objectives of the Storm Bay project were to evaluate the performance of a former CSIRO hydrodynamic model of Storm Bay; to characterise the primary sources of nutrients into Storm Bay from ocean currents, sediment resuspension, and river inputs; to deliver a new validated model of water quality in Storm Bay suitable for assessing future salmon farm expansion; and to provide an information system comprising model results, observations and synthesis analyses, with links to complimentary projects (e.g. monitoring program, decision support tools, seasonal predictions).

-Preliminary findings show Storm Bay has a general circulation, driven by river discharge, from northwest to southeast.
+Our findings show that Storm Bay has a general circulation, driven by river discharge, from northwest to southeast.
 In summer months inshore waters mix with sub-Antarctic waters from the southwest and eddies of East Australia Current water from the southeast; fronts that form between these water masses are highly dynamic and there is strong interannual variability.
+The largest source of nutrients into Storm Bay is from inflow of offshore deep ocean water seasonally modulated by the Zeehan and East Australia Current; river runoff, anthropogenic wastewater, salmon farm discharge and atmospheric input also contribute nutrients to Storm Bay.

 Langlais C, Schaeffer A, Legresy B, Herzfeld M, Wild-Allen K (2019) Summer Intrusions into Storm Bay.
 Australian Marine Science Association Conference, Poster Abstract, Perth, July 2019.